 What is meant by physical activity?

-Physical activity includes organised physical activity, such as playing sport or participating in physical education classes at school.
-It also includes incidental activity, which is part of everyday living, such as walking to and from school or playing with the dog in the backyard.
+You don’t need to be a sports superstar to to be physically active.
+While physical activity does include organised physical activity, such as playing sport or participating in physical education (PE) classes at school, it also includes incidental activity – activities that are part of everyday living (e.g. walking to and from school or playing with the dog in the backyard).

 Why is it important to be physically active?

 Physical activity benefits more than just our physical health.
 It helps kids become more independent and resilient, and enables them to appreciate the value of teamwork.

 Some of the specific benefits of physical activity in children and teenagers include:

 - aiding development of physical skills such as coordination and balance;

 - improving sleep;

 Sport and physical activity are becoming more strongly emphasised in school, as the benefits are increasingly recognised.

 How much and what type of activity is recommended?